plivo/plivo-browser-sdk2-examples/README.md

 ```
 ### Implementing MediaMetrics

-A simple dynamic UI to show notifications when some `warning` events get emitted from Plivo SDK
+This snippet shows how to handle network or media related events from the SDK.
+A simple dynamic UI to show notifications when some warning events get emitted from Plivo SDK

 #![plivo-websdk-2.0-example](img/metrics.png)

-Please watch chrome or firefox debugger console to see the comple info during call
+Please check Chrome or Firefox console to see the complete info of the event.
 ```js
 function mediaMetrics(obj){
   sessionStorage.setItem('triggerFB',true);